Decatur-Robotics/Decatur-High-GlobalDynamics.github.io/docs/devenv.md

 - Open Command Palette
 - Command Palette can be accessed from the View menu or by pressing Ctrl+Shift+P (Cmd+Shift+P on Mac).
 - WPILib import eclipse project
-- Import Talon SRX Library - http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources
+- [Import Talon SRX Library][ctre-talon-srx-resources] v5.12.1.0.zip
 - Add Talon SRX Library to VSCode
 - 55% (“Step 19” “Add CTRE Libraries”) from this document
 - Connect to robot